PersiaBME/errortracker/README.md

         doSomeCoolThing();
     }
 ```
+#7.Customizing error exclude

-#7.Take a deeper look into ErrorTracker.js
+#8.Take a deeper look into ErrorTracker.js
 To simplify development process of ErrorTracker library, we break it into separated modules as follow:
 ErrorTracker
 it contains basic properties and behaviors of tracking errors.